Ludicro/PortSwiggerAcademy/XSS/DOM-Based_XSS.md

 In certain circumstances, the payload can be placed in the path.
 # How to Test for DOM-Based XSS
+Majority of DOM-Based XSS can be found with BurpSuite Pro's web scanner.

+Manually: look in a browser's developer tools and work through each source and test them individually.

 ## Test HTML Sinks